 We would love to go steady with basic and applied studies one at a time, for better understanding the 'complex' biogeochemical processes in biosphere.
 Currently, we are particularly focusing to the following three challenges:

 - Illustration of 'energetic flux' in a single organism, an interaction between organisms (e.g., symbiosis, parasitism, etc.), and a trophic transfer along food webs;

-- Illumination of ‘key process’ responsible for controlling molecular and stable isotopic compositions of organic compounds in organisms’ physiology; and
+- Illumination of ‘key process’ responsible for the change in the stable isotope ratios (D/H, 13C/12C, 15N/14N, etc.) of organic compounds with respect to organisms’ physiology; and

-- Assessment of ‘universality' based on accurate understanding of 'generality and predictable fluctuation' or 'homogeneity vs. heterogeneity’ in the change of molecular and isotopic compositions with respect to the ‘key process’ in biosphere.
+- Evaluation of ‘universality' based on accurate understanding of 'generality vs. predictable fluctuation' or 'homogeneity vs. heterogeneity’ in the change in the isotope ratios of organic compounds in ecological and geochemical samples.

-To do that, we love/enjoy the challenges for developing new analytical methods of (or new methodologies using) compound-specific or position-specific isotope analysis of organic compounds in natural samples.
+To do that, we also enjoy the challenges for developing new analytical methods (and new methodologies) of compound- and position-specific isotope analyses of organic compounds in natural samples.